vngkv123/aSiagaming/Chrome-v8-1260577/README.md

 - @s0rrymybad of Kunlun Lab via Tianfu Cup on 2021-10-16
 - unstable exploit now
 - tested on macOS (exploit has super dependent for my macOS d8 environment.)
+- Just reference exploit, it need some (maybe a lot?) modification.